What You Can See on Your Grand Teton Float Trips

 The river bottom offers a variety of habitats that animals love: lush willows to feed on, deep-water pools to swim in, and groves of aspen to wander.
 And although we can’t guarantee multiple animal sightings, your chances are greater here, in the heart of the National Park.

-Many of these photos were taken by clients on our scenic float trips.
-Please share your float trip photos with us by posting them on Instagram using the hashtags #barkerewingfloattrips and #barkerewingscenic.
+Many of these photos were taken by clients on our scenic Grand Teton float trips.
+Please share your float trip photos with us, or post them on Instagram using the hashtags #barkerewingfloattrips, #barkerewingscenic and #BESTscenicfloattrips.

 A common sight along our stretch of the river, thanks to the abundance of tasty trout!